tillbiskup/labinform/docs/components.rst

 IDs
 ===

-Subsequent numbers for samples, batches, substrates, syntheses and alike for unique asignments.
+Subsequent numbers for samples, batches, substrates, syntheses and alike for unique assignments.

 Metadata